favinaSujan/clp/content/about/_index.md

 In addition to citing the papers underlying the matching methods used, publications based on the data from the Census Linking Project must cite it appropriately.
 The citation should include the following:

 ***<b>Ran Abramitzky, Leah Boustan and Myera Rashid.
 Census Linking Project: Version 1.0 \[dataset].
 2020. https://censuslinkingproject.org</b>***

-Please also provide us with the citation of your work that uses data from the Census Linking Project [here](https://forms.gle/JxzztJqGNyBbxA7y6).